 7. Any substance, in and of itself, is neither good nor bad.
 It is only the improper use, misuse, or abuse of substances that is bad.

-Actually, all of these are identified by the US government’s Center for Substance Abuse Prevention as sending mixed messages about drinking and alcohol.1 It cautions us not to use such mixed messages.
+All of these are identified by the US government’s Center for Substance Abuse Prevention as sending mixed messages about drinking and alcohol.1 It cautions us not to use such mixed messages.

 But are any of these statements incorrect?
 No. Do any of them mislead?
 No.